anandanmol1010/Patna-Metro/README.md

 ## 📄 License

-This project is a native Android application for Patna Metro.
+This project is a native Android application for My Patna Metro.
 Please ensure proper licensing compliance for production use.

 ## 🤝 Contributing